Aboke abductions: Background

 Following the rise to power in January 1986 of President Yoweri Museveni after the victory of his rebel National Resistance Army, the north of Uganda was wracked by conflict as first the rebel Uganda People's Democratic Army and then the chiliastic Holy Spirit Movement struggled against the new rulers.
 In January 1987, another rebel group, the LRA, was started by the spirit-medium Joseph Kony, eventually becoming the sole surviving rebel force.

 Despite attempts by the government to destroy or co-opt the LRA, it remained a weak but threatening force in the northern bush.
 In early 1994, the character of the LRA changed after it began to be supplied by the government of Sudan.
 The rebels began to target civilians, mutilating those they thought to be government sympathisers and abducting children as child soldiers and sex slaves.

 Most LRA activities at this time were concentrated within the three districts then comprising Acholiland: Gulu, Pader, and Kitgum.
 The violence, however, sometimes reached into Apac District, which bordered Gulu and Pader to the south.
-On 21 March 1989, the LRA carried out a raid on St. Mary's College, a Combonian school for girls mainly between the ages of 13 and 16.
+On 21 March 1989, the LRA carried out a raid on St. Mary's College Aboki Girls school, a Combonian school for girls mainly between the ages of 13 and 16.
 The rebels had abducted 10 schoolgirls and 33 seminarians and villagers, as well as killing others whom they had run across.
 In that incident, Fassera had tried to follow the rebels but had been forced to turn back after a battle erupted between the LRA force and a patrol of the government Uganda People's Defence Force (UPDF).
 Nine of the ten girls eventually escaped, while one was killed in a battle several years later.
 As a result, a UPDF unit was assigned to protect the college.

 By 1996, the security situation had again worsened.
 The soldiers of the UPDF had been replaced by Local Defense Unit militia.
 Rumors began to circulate through the countryside that the LRA was beginning to look at St. Mary's College as a likely target again.
 Nevertheless, in September 1996, the LDU militia stated that they must move from the college 16 km away to the town of Ikeme.
 Sister Alba, the mother superior, sent Sister Rachele to negotiate with the LDU commanding officer, who agreed to set up a night patrol if a pickup ferried the soldiers to the college at night and back to Ikeme at dawn.

 The LRA almost always attacked at night, so this was a key breakthrough.
 Nineteen soldiers were assigned to the protection of the college, but Alba, feeling that the military presence was insufficient to stop an attack, sent Fassera by bike to ask for 50 soldiers, stating that she would otherwise close the school.
 Fassera did not have a way to transport the soldiers she was requesting, and the LDU officer calmed her by saying that he would send word if there was any danger.